Terms of Service

 9.4 Recorded and Logged Communications; Authorized Access; Confidentiality

 Recorded and logged communications.
-To support service delivery, quality assurance, training, safety, documentation, scheduling accuracy, and dispute resolution, Briance may record telephone calls and may log and retain communications made through the Official Channels (including SMS and email).
+To operate the Platform and support scheduling accuracy, quality of the platform experience, safety, documentation, and dispute resolution, Briance may record telephone calls and may log and retain communications made through the Official Channels (including SMS and email).
 Briance will only collect and use such information for purposes a reasonable person would consider appropriate in the circumstances and in accordance with applicable privacy law.

 Authorized Personnel only.
-Communications and records are accessible only to Authorized Personnel on a need-to-know basis to perform, support, supervise, or administer the Services.
-Communications are not shared broadly with Home Managers who are not assigned to the customer.
+Communications and records are accessible only to Authorized Personnel on a need-to-know basis in order to operate, support, or administer the Services.
+A Provider receives only the booking information reasonably necessary to decide on and perform a Visit they have accepted, and does not receive the communications of customers they are not matched with.

 Confidentiality.
 Briance personnel with access to customer communications and records are subject to confidentiality obligations (including contractual confidentiality and/or non-disclosure obligations) and are required to handle customer information responsibly.